BSc (Hons) International Business

-After covering the essential areas of business management during your first year, you’ll be able to put into practice what you’ve learnt in year 2 where you’ll work internationally in Dublin, Singapore, Toronto, Vancouver of Berlin.
+After covering the essential areas of business management during your first year, you’ll be able to put into practice what you’ve learnt in year 2 where you’ll work internationally at one of our partner institutions.

 In your final year, you’ll be able to study in greater depth a management discipline that interested you during your work experience.

 After graduating you’ll have a variety of career options available to you within international business management.
 As a result of your international work experience, you’ll be able to demonstrate both your knowledge and experience.

 You may also consider furthering your studies with one of the following postgraduate options: Masters of Business Administration (MBA), MSc in Strategic Business Management or Chartered Management Institute’s postgraduate qualifications.

 We have successfully accredited this programme with a professionally-recognised Chartered Management Institute qualification.
 Upon graduation, you will also receive the CMI Level 5 Extended Diploma in Management and Leadership.
 You’ll automatically become a member of the CMI for the duration of your course and one year after providing you with access to a wealth of resources and employability events.

 This four year courses incorporates a Foundation Year to prepare you for undergraduate study, by developing your business knowledge and study skills.
 You will also develop skills in: research, presentation, critical analysis, problem solving, team building and entrepreneurship.

 All modules carry 20 credits, apart from the Sector Internship / Sector Project which each carry 60 credits.

 The programmes have a mix of common and specialist modules, with all first year modules being common across all programmes.

 - Introduction to Finance